What car can you afford?

 BMW outweighs the Subaru and Toyota with better torque and technology to name a few of the features.
 This very same vehicle only 3 years ago was on market for $72,000, whereas the cost of the other two cars have moved up or down very little.
 Not only is the cost of the BMW X1 by exceptionally better positioned than the Toyota Camry and Subaru Liberty, the dealer finance comes on top too, well, at least coming up at a reasonable and competitive rate.

 Often, buyers forget to consider annual service costs for their vehicle.
 If they're incredibly costly, you can take your car in for a service at an alternative mechanic, as long as they're registered and reputable, and record the service in the log book that comes with your car.
-Bottom line is, do your research and compare as many cars, lenders and rates ast you can, making sure you keep your budget in mind and realistically placed.
+Bottom line is, do your research and compare as many cars, lenders and rates as you can, making sure you keep your budget in mind and realistically placed.
+A $30,000 car loan might be much more manageable for you than one approaching $50,000.

 Want a lending hand?
 (Get it?!)
 Use Mozo’s intelligent car loan repayment comparison calculator to get you started.